HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Introduction

-In this work, we build upon the paired Im2Im concept introduced by REGEN and propose \textit{Hybrid Patch Enhanced Realism Generative Adversarial Network (HyPER-GAN)}, a lightweight method designed for real-time photorealism enhancement of synthetic images.
-In detail, HyPER-GAN employs a compact U-Net–style \citep{unet} generator that enables real-time inference on high-resolution synthetic images.
-In addition, a hybrid training strategy that incorporates both the photorealism-enhanced pairs and matched patches from the real-world dataset that was utilized during the robust unpaired Im2Im translation is proposed to improve the visual realism and semantic consistency by avoiding learning the artifacts produced by the robust unpaired Im2Im translation model.
-The experimental results demonstrate that HyPER-GAN achieves lower inference latency, improved visual quality, and semantic consistency compared to State-of-The-Art (SoTA) lightweight paired Im2Im translation methods.
-Additionally, it is shown that the hybrid approach indeed improves the visual realism and the semantic robustness compared to training with a variation of HyPER-GAN, HyPER-GAN Enhanced Only (HyPER-GAN-EO), which employs only paired synthetic and photorealism-enhanced images.
+In this work, we build upon the paired Im2Im translation concept introduced by REGEN and propose \textit{Hybrid Patch Enhanced Realism Generative Adversarial Network (HyPER-GAN)}.
+In detail, HyPER-GAN employs a lightweight U-Net–style generator \cite{unet} that enables real-time inference on high-resolution rendered images.
+The generator is complemented by a new hybrid training strategy that incorporates both the photorealism-enhanced pairs and matched patches from the unpaired real-world dataset utilized during the robust unpaired Im2Im translation.
+This improves content preservation by avoiding the learning of artifacts produced by the robust unpaired Im2Im translation model, while further enhancing the visual realism of the lightweight U-Net–style generator, which has limited learning capacity.
+The experimental results demonstrate that HyPER-GAN achieves a $6x$ increase in FPS at 1080p without any model compression compared to SoTA lightweight Im2Im translation methods.
+In addition, it enhances the photorealism with improved semantic consistency in both within- and cross-engine evaluations that involve metrics that align with human perception and judgment.
+Moreover, it is demonstrated that HyPER-GAN can maintain an adequate level of temporal consistency.
+Finally, it is shown that the hybrid approach indeed improves the semantic consistency and visual realism in within-engine evaluation, while in parallel improving the robustness (better balance between semantic consistency and visual realism) in challenging unseen environments (cross-engine evaluation), compared to training with a variation of HyPER-GAN, HyPER-GAN Enhanced Only (HyPER-GAN-EO), which employs only paired rendered and photorealism-enhanced images.